Parkland, Florida

 Parkland's zoning laws are designed to protect the "park-like" character of the city.
 There were no stores or traffic lights in Parkland until the mid-1990s and early 2000s when large neighborhood developments (Heron Bay and Parkland Isles) were built.
+The city of Parkland has been known since its early days for its assortment of park spaces and its emphasis on environmental preservation and equestrianism, so beloved, that over the first decade of Parkland's existence horses had outnumbered the town's population.

 History

-Parkland was incorporated as a city on August 13, 1963, by C. Farris Bryant, the Governor of Florida.
+On July 10, 1963, a city charter was passed upon legislative approval after actively supported through the Florida State House of Representatives as House bill 2079, guided through the Florida House with the aid of Representative Emerson Alsworth Esq., from the original idea of a city charter for an unincorporated rural ranch style open spaced town of founder and local farmer, rancher, veteran, and politician Bruce Blount.
+Early on, Blount put up tracts of his private land, calling his town BBB Ranches, in his original attempts for official recognition.
+Rep. Alsworth would facilitate this process of approval by adding in the bill the name of the proposed town as Parkland, a description befitting Blount's initial proposal of an undeveloped town out of the way of the building boon of Broward County.
+And after a passing vote in July, on August 12, 1963, Parkland was officially recognized as a city of the state of Florida, by C. Farris Bryant, the Governor of Florida.
+Blount would go on to be the inaugural mayor of Parkland, previously having served as mayor and city commissioner of Pompano Beach.

-On February 14, 2018, Marjory Stoneman Douglas High School, a High School in Parkland, became the scene of a deadly mass shooting perpetrated by a 19-year-old former student of the school.
-It was the fifth deadliest high school shooting in United States history.
+On February 14, 2018, at the site of Marjory Stoneman Douglas High School, the lone public high school in Parkland, became the scene of a deadly mass shooting perpetrated by Nikolas Cruz, a former student of the school.
+Surpassing the death toll at Columbine High School, the Stoneman Douglas shooting became the fifth deadliest shooting at a school inside of the United States.

 Geography

-Parkland is located at 26.315357°N 80.240444°W. According to the United States Census Bureau, the city has a total area of 33.2 km2, of which 31.9 km2 is land and 1.3 km2 (3.97%) is water.
+The approximate coordinates for the City of Parkland is located at 26.315357°N 80.240444°W. According to the United States Census Bureau, the city has a total area of 33.2 km2, of which 31.9 km2 is land and 1.3 km2 (3.97%) is water.
 The northern boundary of Parkland coincides with the border between Broward and Palm Beach counties.
 West Boca Raton, an unincorporated area of Palm Beach County that extends west of Boca Raton's city limits, lies to the north.
 Coconut Creek lies to the east, Coral Springs lies to the south and the west is bounded by the Everglades.

+Climate

+Parkland has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical rainforest climate (Köppen climate classification: Af), bordering a tropical monsoon climate (Köppen climate classification: Am).